 3. Color Grading

 The final color adjustments are made during this stage.
 Here, you can tweak the color, contrast, lighting, highlights, sharpness, and temperature to achieve a more realistic and visually appealing look, ensuring that the final image aligns with the desired mood and tone.
 Color grading is essential for maintaining visual consistency across different scenes, ensuring that the animation’s color palette is harmonious and supports the narrative.
-This stage can also be used to enhance specific visual elements, drawing the viewer’s attention to key aspects of the scene and reinforcing the overall storytelling.
+This stage can also enhance specific visual elements, drawing the viewer’s attention to key aspects of the scene and reinforcing the overall storytelling.

 4. Final Rendering

 The project is then rendered into the chosen output format, ready for distribution.
 The most popular digital formats are compatible with a wide range of devices and are easily shareable online, making them ideal for modern digital consumption.
 During final rendering, all the visual components, including compositing, 2D VFX, and color grading, are processed together to produce the final animation.
-This step also involves optimizing the file size and quality for different platforms, ensuring that the animation can be easily viewed without compromising on visual fidelity.
+This step also involves optimizing the file size and quality for different platforms, ensuring the animation can be easily viewed without compromising visual fidelity.
 The final render represents the culmination of all the hard work, delivering a polished product ready for audiences.

 Why Do We Use a Pipeline for 3D Animation Production?